Triang-jyed-driung/i8muon/README.md

 - `_quad_prec`: Quadratic polynomial `Z = a*I + b*A + c*A^2` in fp16/bf16.
 - `_ab_symm_prec`: Symmetric matrix multiplication `A @ B` in fp16/bf16.

-All kernels take `M`, `N`, `K` as runtime arguments and are compiled on first use by TileLang's JIT.
+All kernels take some of `M`, `N`, `K` as runtime arguments and are compiled on first use by TileLang's JIT.

 ### 4. Triangular Block Layout